Spooksan/html/README.md

 The project also ensures that the SEO aspects are taken care of by preloading meta-data for all existing `blog-details/id`'s.
 Even though 404 pages are used for navigation, the functionality has been designed in a way to minimize the impact on the website's SEO.

+## server
+The server for this project is built using Node.js and Express.js.
+You can find the corresponding repository [here](https://github.com/Spooksan/server).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.